scribe-security/docs/docs/cli/gensbom/README.md

 ### basic usage
-Gensbom allows you to create sboms in multiple flavors.
+Gensbom allows you to create sboms and SLSA provenances in multiple flavors.

 <details>
   <summary> Cyclonedx </summary>